icdevs/Icdevs_mainsite/_posts/2022-01-03-Bug Bounty.md

 # Matches

-Acclerator Fund: - $500 USD of ICP at award date
+Accelerator Fund: - $500 USD of ICP at award date

 # Endowments